Shpana/yadro-tapes/README.md

 The `Tape` interface was introduced to work with a tape-type device.
 The `FileBasedTape` class was inherited from it, a device that emulates operation through files.

-To implement the delay during operations (read/write/head movement), the `Workload` interface was introduced and the `SleepingWorkload` class was inherited.
+To implement the delay during operations (read/Write/head movement), the `Workload` interface was introduced and the `DelayingWorkload` class was inherited.
-Delays for `SleepingWorkload` are configured via a yaml configuration file (the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library is loaded to work with yaml files), delays represented as count of milliseconds.
+Delays for `DelayingWorkload` are configured via a yaml configuration file (the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library is loaded to work with yaml files), delays represented as count of milliseconds.

 The `Algorithm` interface was introduced to interact with sorting algorithms.